Global Reporting Initiative (GRI) Index

 ---|---|---|

-GRI 3-3 | Management of material topics | See our Privacy issue brief. |
+GRI 3-3 | Management of material topics |

-GRI 418-1 | Substantiated complaints concerning breaches of customer privacy and losses of customer data | While we work hard to protect and safeguard the privacy of consumer and employee information, like all companies, we occasionally confront attempts to gain unauthorized access to our consumers’ or employees’ data.
+We work hard to protect and safeguard the privacy of consumer and employee information.
+But like all companies, we are faced with attempts to gain unauthorized access to our customers’ or employees’ data.
 The details associated with any such events are confidential.
-For more information on data protection and security, see our Privacy Center and Privacy issue brief. |
+For more information on data protection and security, see the AT&T Privacy Center and our Privacy issue brief. |

-AT&T Material Topic: Network & Data Security
+Network & Data Security

 Standard Disclosure | Disclosure Title | Location |